RavensbourneWebMedia/UX-design/sessions/08/README.md

 * Assigning specific roles to groups of kids (eg: the *research table*, the *design table*, the *logo table*...)
 * Making use kids don't feel intimidated by adults (1 kid with 2+ adults → intimidated; more kids than adults → empowered)

-Imagine that someone who has never worked with children before were to ask you for advice.
+Imagine that someone who has never worked with children before were to ask for your advice.

 Write a blog post with your **top tips and tricks**, explaining how and why they work!

+#### For those who didn't...

+Read and blog this article on UI *walkthroughs*: [Are UI walkthroughs evil?](http://tapity.com/are-ui-walkthroughs-evil)

+* Are you planning to use a UI walkthrough in your product?
+* What's your experience with UI walkthroughs on other products?
+* What could be an innovative way to guide new users through your product?
+Think wild :)